AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 ---
 # Creating and Synchronizing Live Copies {#creating-and-synchronizing-live-copies}

-You can create a Live Copy from a page or blueprint configuration in order to reuse that content across your site.
+You can create a Live Copy from a page or blueprint configuration to reuse that content across your site.
 Manage inheritance and synchronization, you can control how changes to the content are propagated.

 ## Managing Blueprint Configurations {#managing-blueprint-configurations}